nndas11/287/README.md

 # Semantic Similarity Project

-Minimal Python project focused on semantic analysis and similarity search.
+A Python project focused on semantic analysis and similarity search.

 **Quick Start**